gazelle98/CSPSudokuSolver/README.md

     $ python main.py

-This command runs the program solving a default easy sudoku problem.
+This command runs the program solving a sudoku problem related to the input file in the directory.

 Adding the --help or --h tag to the command line arguments shows a help page for how to initialize this program: